Adult Learning to Play Violin with violinlab.com

 Adults however, are super learners and can make incredible initial progress in a short amount of time.
 They bring a wealth of life experience and knowledge to the practice session:

-• Prior Success: Adults have learned and mastered a wide variety of skills throughout their lives and have experienced success, both in the professional and personal lives.
+• Prior Success: Adults have learned and mastered a wide variety of skills throughout their lives, and have experienced success, both in the professional and personal lives.
 They’ve essentially learned how to learn.
 They are better at recognizing weaknesses in their abilities and so therefore are better at problem solving.
 This makes progress faster.

-• Commitment and Motivation: Every student, regardless of age, has trouble sticking to practice schedules, but adults have more agency with prioritization and tend to have a more lasting commitment to practice.
+• Commitment and Motivation: Every student, regardless of age, has trouble sticking to practice schedules.
+But adults have more agency with prioritization and tend to have a more lasting commitment to practice.
 Kids might have parents ensuring that they practice, but adults choose to learn violin out of a genuine interest or lifelong dream.
 This intrinsic motivation can drive adults to stay committed, even when faced with difficulties.

 Who are Adult Learning Violinists?